redeclipse/docs/Information-for-v2.0.md

 ## IN CONCLUSION

 There's been a lot of work done since v1.5.8 was released, and there's a whole ton more still to do.
 This is actually an exciting time for the project and I hope you all enjoy the new rendering engine (I basically stayed up 40 hours at time for a whole week to get it done!).
-Also be sure to thank eihrul for all the hard work he's done on Tesseract and his tireless efforts helping us with everything technical in Red Eclipse, without him this game would not exist.
+Also be sure to thank eihrul for all the hard work he's done on Tesseract and his tireless efforts helping us with everything technical in Red Eclipse, without him this game would not exist. -Quin